sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/1 The Morning After.md

 She scooted across the bed, leaning over the side as she felt behind the dresser for the power cable... only to find that it was still plugged in.

 Oh... perhaps it finally gave up overnight.
 After all, it was a device she had had all throughout her childhood.
 She allowed herself to feel sad for it.
 It had been one of her first personal purchases after moving to Inkopolis, and it had been there for her even before she and Marie had properly become idols.
+Sure, it was just a clock, but it was still... sentimental.
+It had stayed with her through the changes in her life...

 Having spent enough time reflecting on it, she stretched and prepared to begin her day, reaching for the lamp on the bedside and flicking it on.